 Maurice stood before his own image, admiring his realness.
 He had broad shoulders, a thick oak-like chest, and wiry fronds of black hair pulsated beneath his cotton shirt.
 Perched either side of a proportionate and well calculated nose were the sly, observant eyes of a cunning fox.
 It is widely known that men who choose a stocky and hirsute build over weaker hairless models are timeless geniuses, he mused, admiring his mathematically precise facial features.
 The good sense that informs such a choice is surely what separates us from the many animals whose cunning I possess in spades.
 Look at me, he thought, I have the look of a man who is not to be trifled with.
 Were I to do any trifling, it would not be with this man here, for I am not a fool, thanks to my buckets of cunning.
 He revelled in his lack of foolishness, gently jigging with glee, neat coils of chest hair bouncing gaily under his clothes.
 My brow, he marvelled, is very furrowed, and it has been said by many wise and great thinkers that the depth of one’s furrows correlates directly with the depth of one’s brilliance.
 In a game of wits, I would surely win.

-‘In a game of wits with oneself, winning is a fool’s errand,’ a voice said.
+‘Who can win a game of wits with oneself?’ a voice asked.

 ‘We are both very astute.
 I must praise your keen ear,’ the voice spoke, perfectly.
 Maurice realised that the man in the mirror, who was him, was the source of the voice.
 Initially, he presumed this meant he had also been speaking, but quickly deduced that he had not been.